pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 __disagreeing and blocking__ are indicators that someone wants to be listened to.
 If people disagree or block a proposal, give them an opportunity to explain themselves.

-Some people will not participate unless prompted, it takes a little care to do this in an inviting way but try to encourage people to participate by saying how you'd value what they have to say on this.

 ## When to expect a reply? ⌚️
 Each communication channel has it's own unwritten expectations.
 People respond to text messages pretty quickly.
 You would expect to get a response to an email within a day, unless someone is away.
 Generally it's a good idea to respond to Loomio posts within about the same time as you would a email.